What is the Development School for Youth?

 Who is eligible to participate in DSY?

-Each year more than 300 students between the ages of 16 and 21, from over 60 New York City, Newark, Chicago, and San Francisco/Oakland high schools and colleges, are accepted into DSY on the basis of their desire to be leaders.
+Each year more than 400 students between the ages of 16 and 21, from over 60 New York City, Newark, Chicago, Dallas, Bridgeport and San Francisco Bay Area high schools and colleges, graduate from DSY on the basis of their desire to be leaders.
 One of the program's outstanding features is the focus on ordinary young people who aren't expected to make it.
 DSY works with young people who are willing to invest in their future and demonstrate a commitment to the program.

 "I thought that being in a professional football player would be my ticket away from the violence in my neighborhood, but the Development School for Youth helped me broaden my outlook and find out more about the business world.
 As a class we learned how to perform as professionals and young leaders and how to support each other.
 I like that the All Stars Project was looking for ordinary youth willing to take risk, and not just the best and the brightest."